The sample application for Arm® Ethos™-U55 can be deployed on two target platforms:

 ~/FVP_Corstone_SSE-300_Ethos-U55/models/Linux64_GCC-6.4/FVP_Corstone_SSE-300_Ethos-U55 -a ./bin/ethos-u-<use_case>.axf telnetterminal0: Listening for serial connection on port 5000 telnetterminal1: Listening for serial connection on port 5001 telnetterminal2: Listening for serial connection on port 5002 telnetterminal5: Listening for serial connection on port 5003 Ethos-U rev 0 --- Oct 13 2020 11:27:45 (C) COPYRIGHT 2019-2020 Arm Limited ALL RIGHTS RESERVED

 This also launches a telnet window with the standard output from the sample application.
 And also error log entries containing information about the pre-built application version, TensorFlow Lite Micro library version used, and data type.
 It also includes the input and output tensor sizes of the model that are compiled into the executable binary.

 Note: For details on the specific use-case, follow the instructions in the corresponding documentation.

 After starting, the application outputs a menu and waits for the user-input from the telnet terminal.

-For example, the image classification use-case on Ethos-U55 processor can be started by using:
+For example, the image classification use-case can be started by using: